 While choosing a niche always keep one thing in mind, choose a niche that you know, or you can write about.
-Never choose a niche just because it is very popular and high in demand.
+Never choose a niche because it is very popular and highly in demand.

 Creating great content would be a key to your success.
 Objectivity matters!